 Wading Pool: The wading pool is for children 6 years old and younger.
 Lifeguards are not responsible for children in the wading pool.
 Children must be supervised by a person 16 years old or older.

 Guests: A resident must be at least 16 to bring a guest to the pool.
 The maximum number of guests allowed per family is 5.
 Guests cannot be left at the pool unaccompanied.
-A resident must be present at all times.
+A resident must be always present.
 Members are responsible for the behavior and any damage caused by their guests.

 Safety: No one can be in the pool without a lifeguard present.
 When thunder or lightning is in the area, lifeguards will clear the pool area.
-Once thunder and lightning is clear for 30 minutes the pool will reopen.
+Once thunder and lightning are clear for 30 minutes the pool will reopen.

 Pool Flags: